 Is your message truly fresh or unique?
 If the journalist, editor, etc. have heard it before or thinks they have heard it before, game over.
 Even if your pitch has a unique angle, you can also get in trouble with “baggage terms.”
 Saying “we’re the Uber of…” can send the receiver the wrong message—you can be lumped into the wrong category if someone hates Uber, for example.

-You need to embrace the fact that a journalist is never going to accept a pitch that’s not fresh.
+Journalists, and any recipient for that matter, will never accept a pitch that’s not fresh.
 You may think you’re casting a wider net by sending your story to everyone possible, but you’re just burning bridges.
 It’s hard to get outside of your own head and avoid the founder baby problem, so it might be good to bounce your ideas off objective folks who will give it to your straight.

 A – Accessible

 Does the recipient have access to accurate information to verify any claims you’re making?
 Is your message easy to understand?
 Are you providing a high-quality photo or necessary visual assets to help them understand?
 Are you easy to reach out to?
 Is there a strong online “paper trail” so they can verify who you are and trust you immediately?

-Make every step of the process really easy for the recipient, editor, journalist, or whom you’re trying to influence.
-Just like you, they don’t really want new tasks on their plate, so the higher the perceived labor of dealing with your pitch, the lower their probability of reading it.
-Oh, and also, return your damn emails quickly.
-If you write the most perfect pitch email the world has ever seen, but don’t follow through, you lose.
+Every step of the process must be easy for the recipient, editor, journalist, or whom you’re trying to influence.
+Just like you, they don’t want new tasks on their plate, so do what you can to minimize the perceived labor of dealing with you.
+The higher the perceived work, the lower their probability of replying.
+It’s also vital to return emails quickly—if you write the most perfect pitch email the world has ever seen, but don’t follow through, you lose.
 (You’d be stunned how often it happens.)